Select Page

 Glossary of bio-cognitive terms

-The following glossary draws attention to the grounding of human cognitive agency in the universal (shared) characteristics of biological agency.
-These shared traits are a consequence of common evolutionary ancestry and they do not (meaningfully) occur in inanimate objects.
+The following glossary draws attention to the grounding of human cognitive agency in the functionally equivalent and biologically universal (shared) characteristics of biological cognitive agency.
+These shared functional traits reflect an internal awareness, reality, or umwelt.

 Each entry below begins with our anthropocentric cognitive understanding of the concept and is followed, in italics, by its grounding or ancestral properties as they exist in biological agency.